CBremmeyr/mth312/README.md

 	$ ./build.sh
 in the base directory of the project.

-The final binaries will be placed inside the 'programs' directory.
+The final binaries will be placed inside a subdirectory of the '/programs' directory.